jobarbo/fx_longform2/SHADER_REFACTORING.md

 - ✅ Simple comment: "Shader effects are now managed by shaderEffects module"
 - ✅ `shaderEffects.preload(this)` in preload()
 - ✅ `shaderEffects.setup(width, height, mainCanvas, shaderCanvas)` in setup()
-- ✅ `shaderEffects.apply()` in animation loop
+- ✅ `customDraw()` function - clean animation loop outside setup (was `customAnimate` inside setup)
-- ✅ `shaderEffects.updateTime(0.01)` in animation loop
+- ✅ `shaderEffects.renderFrame()` - encapsulates all shader rendering logic
-- ✅ Other simple method calls replacing old functions
+- ✅ Cleaner separation: sketch animation logic + shader rendering delegation

 ## How to Use in Other Projects